“... and some day I hope to study them."

 So I have to ask, if rudiments are so flaming important, how come nobody is working on them?
 Well that's not quite true.
 I've seen a lot of articles and online videos that use rudiments as a basis for rhythmic development.
 But basing something on a rudiment is a long way from studying “The Rudiments”.

-The traditional 40 rudiments are not very relevant in today’s music environment.
+Simply put, the traditional 40 rudiments are not very relevant in today’s music environment.
 You heard me... not relevant.
 I'm not saying useless or without value.
 There are some real gems among the rudiments, and some people have come up with some inspired interpretations.
-But as core study material, the rudiments have little to offer the drum set player.
+But as core study material, the rudiments have little to offer today's drum set player.

 The rudiments were developed to manage the movements of an army.
 Each rudiment sound was a signal that conveyed a specific meaning: go forward, turn left, duck.
 The sounds are also pretty good accompaniment for marching tunes, but they are military all the way.
 Some of the patterns have been around for a thousand years or more.
 Most of them are a few hundred years old at least.
 The drum set itself, barely a hundred years old, came along long after the rudiments were laid down.